thineeshamk/An-Advanced-Deep-Learning-Based-System-for-Face-Recognition/README.md

 - Use data augmentation and preprocessing to improve model performance.
 - Evaluate results using accuracy and loss metrics.
 - Prepare the system for future real-time deployment using cameras or mobile devices.
+- Design and develop a deep learning-based face recognition system for student identification and automated attendance marking.
+- Collect and build a custom face dataset consisting of facial images from 10 individual students under various lighting conditions, angles, and expressions to simulate real-world scenarios.
+Perform data preprocessing and augmentation, including:
+Face detection and alignment
+Resizing and normalization
+Rotation, flipping, brightness variation to enhance generalization and model robustness.
+Explore and compare multiple deep learning architectures for facial recognition:
+A custom Convolutional Neural Network (CNN) built from scratch MobileNetV2 with frozen pretrained layers (feature extractor) MobileNetV2 with fine-tuned custom convolutional layers Train and evaluate the models using training/validation/testing splits, and analyze performance based on:
+Accuracy
+Loss
+Confusion matrix
+Model size and inference time (if real-time deployment is intended) Optimize model performance through hyperparameter tuning (e.g., learning rate, batch size, dropout) and regularization techniques.
 ---

 ## Tools & Technologies